 Gradually a master template began to emerge, though only for the first two chapters.
 The whole work, all five chapters with more than eighty fables in dozens of variations, was just too massive and too complicated, like a huge 11 dimensional chess puzzle; I had to chunk it down into something more manageable for my brain.

 A friend, Pat Williams, told me about it in 1974.
-Because its history is so complex, I tracked down different Kalila and Dimna versions, and Pat lent me yet another one.
+I tracked down different Kalila and Dimna versions, and Pat lent me yet another one.
 I started to work on one of the stories, but I had no idea what I was getting into.

 Years of reading?
 Familiarity with animals from an early age?
-My mother claims I emerged from the womb in Texas with a book in my hand.
-That’s obviously hogwash.
-But I was certainly always interested in stories as a kid.
+I was certainly always interested in stories as a kid.
 My father, a New Yorker, was an accomplished raconteur, a historian who became a diplomat, and thus knew quite a bit more than most people about the world beyond the Euro-American pale.
 His father was a keen amateur actor who would recite long, dramatic poems as his party piece in the Twenties.
 On my mother’s side things were much more rural and, to my mind, raw and exciting.
 Her father was without doubt my strongest childhood influence.
 He was simultaneously the local doctor and sheriff in a small town in north Florida.
 By contrast my paternal grandfather was a rich stockbroker on Wall Street.
 Add to this improbable genetic porridge the fact that by the age of twelve, because my father’s job took us all over the place, I had attended more than a dozen schools in the US, Brussels and Manila.
-Later I went to Harvard, studied literature among other things, including criminology and photography, but quit before graduating.
+Later I went to university, studied literature among other things, including criminology and photography, but quit before graduating.
 So the answer is sheer luck . . . or destiny, depending how you look at it.

-I’m story-writing for today’s audience.
+I was story-writing for a late 20th Century audience.
 This updating has offended some people wedded to older translations, which in certain cases I freely admit do indeed capture more accurately either the brevity or the range of metaphor in the original source language.
 But which source language?
 Arabic?
 Sanskrit?
 Persian?
 Each one claims its own classic version of The Panchatantra, aka Kalila and Dimna.
 I’m for transparency here; let the reader choose.
 Read all the translations; learn all the classic languages; find your favorite; stick with it.

 However I would like to point out that I’m by no means the first story-writer to re-configure the original material.
 Even in Sanskrit there are at least two works,The Kathasaritsagara by Somadeva and the Hitopadesa by Narayana, each of which, nearly a thousand years ago, recast some of The Panchatantra for local audiences.
 So my activity can hardly be considered shockingly revolutionary.

 Some: Turkey, Tunisia, Morocco, Pakistan.
 I wouldn’t say they’re always popular, however.
-An Arab acquaintance of mine in London, when I told her what I was doing, threw up her hands in horror.
+A Syrian acquaintance of mine in London, when I told her what I was doing, threw up her hands in horror.
 “Kalila wa Dimna!” she exclaimed.
 “But it’s so boring, so tedious.
 Why bother?
 What a waste of time!”
 This was because, when she was young, she’d been forced to read this revered book by Ibn al-Muqaffa in classical Arabic.
-A very rough equivalent today would be to force-feed a rebellious teenager in Kansas on Chaucer’s Canterbury Talesin Middle English.
+A very rough equivalent today would be to force-feed a rebellious teenager in Kansas on Chaucer’s Canterbury Tales in Middle English.
 Let’s just say it might be a struggle, and not one to everyone’s taste.
-Chaucer, to be popularized today, has to be re-mixed for BBC TV in modern dramatic settings, or cast as a raunchy musical.
-Both of these options have worked extremely well, and have no doubt adapted Chaucer for a more robust survival beyond our era.
+Chaucer, to be popularized in the late 20th Century, has to be re-mixed for BBC TV in modern dramatic settings, or cast as a raunchy musical.
+Both of these options have worked extremely well, and I have no doubt adapted Chaucer for a more robust survival beyond our era.

 But whether they actually tell them there, I’m not qualified to say.
-You’ll need to ask an international story-telling expert like Ben Haggarty at crickcrackclub.com, an amazingly rich site, by the way, or people at the Scottish equivalent: scottishstorytellingcentre.co.uk.
-Ben and many others have steadfastly devoted their lives to reviving the art of the living story performance, a phenomenon that is more fluid and perhaps riskier than acting from a conventionally memorized script.
+You’ll need to ask an international story-telling expert like Ben Haggarty at crickcrackclub.com, an amazingly rich site, by the way he and many others have steadfastly devoted their lives to reviving the art of the living story performance, a phenomenon that is more fluid and perhaps riskier than acting from a conventionally memorized script.
 More like the activity of stand-up comics, in my opinion.